giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 Polygon names have a different purpose: they allow a specific physical region to be selected when assigning `weight_laws` and `shear_weight_laws`.
 The names used in a law are checked when the model is loaded.
 The input is rejected if a referenced name is missing or if the two named polygons do not occupy corresponding positions in `S0` and `S1`.

 ### 2.4 Default variation between `S0` and `S1`

-Each polygon has a `weight` value in `S0` and a corresponding value in `S1`.
+Each polygon has a `weight` value in `S0`, denoted by `w0`, and a corresponding value in `S1`, denoted by `w1`.

-By default, the model evaluates the polygon weight at each intermediate elevation `z` by linear interpolation between these two values.
+By default, the model evaluates the polygon weight at each intermediate elevation `z` by linear interpolation between `w0` and `w1`.

-In this example, the corresponding `weight` values in `S0` and `S1` are equal.
+In this example, `w0` and `w1` are equal for each polygon.
 The default interpolation would therefore produce a constant elastic modulus along the pole.

 For selected polygons, this default variation is overridden by a specific longitudinal law, as described in the following section.